About CMD+RVL

 Signals

 Exploratory views used to test hypotheses, understand timing, and decide what should become an outcome.
-Signals are fast and explainable—but intentionally non-guaranteed.Evidence
+Signals are fast and explainable—but intentionally non-guaranteed.Receipts

-Canonical artifacts that show how outcomes are produced and defended.
-Provenance records preserve what was known, when it was known, and how it can be reproduced—months later if needed.Partnerships
+Receipts that show how outcomes were produced and why they can be checked later.
+They preserve what was used, when it was used, what changed, and how the result can be reconstructed when needed.Partnerships

 What we are not.